heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 Linux or macOS.

-This guide will help you to set up a Linux environment on your Windows computer to be able to follow the course (and beyond).
+This guide will help you to set up a Linux environment on your Windows computer to be able to follow the teaching unit (and beyond).

 This guide is inspired from the following sources: